suneruperera0/openpoke-agent-discovery/README.md

 # OpenPoke — Bounded Persistent Agent Discovery

-This was my General Magic engineering take-home, built on top of the open-source [OpenPoke](https://github.com/shlokkhemani/OpenPoke) project.
+This was built on top of the open-source [OpenPoke](https://github.com/shlokkhemani/OpenPoke) project.
 I investigated one concrete source of **agent overload**: the Interaction Agent receives the *full* list of persistent Execution Agents on every request, so routing context grows